 Hagar in the Bible is an interesting woman in the Bible with a unique story of hope and purpose with the God who sees.
 She’s a wonderful reminder when we feel alone, broken, and insignificant that God truly sees us.
 He has a purpose for us and He cares.
-Hagar’s story is filled with so much hope when we feel like we’ve been abandoned.
+Hagar’s story is filled with so much hope when we feel like we’ve been abandoned, abused, and used.

 Pin for later!